A-DONALD/AI-Classifier/README.md

    cd AI-Classifier
    ```

-2. Execute the `app.py` script with the commands:
+2. Execute the `run.py` script with double click or the commands:

    ```
-   python app.py
+   python run.py
    ```

 3. More information about the project in the user manual: